 It is Howmet's policy to fund amounts for pension plans sufficient to meet the minimum requirements set forth in the benefits laws and tax laws of the applicable country.
 Periodically, Howmet contributes additional amounts as deemed appropriate.
-In 2022 and 2021, cash contributions to Howmet's pension plans were \$43 and \$96, respectively.
-The 2021 cash contributions include \$12 that was contributed to the Company's U.S. plans in excess of the minimum required under ERISA.
+In 2023 and 2022, cash contributions to Howmet's pension plans were \$36 and \$43, respectively.

-The contributions to the Company's pension plans in 2023 are estimated to be \$45 (of which \$35 is for U.S. plans).
+The contributions to the Company's pension plans in 2024 are estimated to be \$52 (of which \$45 is for U.S. plans).

-(1) As of December 31, 2022, the total fair value of pension plans' assets excludes a net receivable of \$8, which represents securities purchased and sold but not yet settled plus interest and dividends earned on various investments.
+As of December 31, 2022, the total fair value of pension plans' assets excludes a net receivable of \$8, which represents securities purchased and sold but not yet settled plus interest and dividends earned on various investments.